GoodDee/Book-Master-Thesis-from-Scratch/README.md

 8.2 Should We Minimize Data-to-Ink Ratio?
 Why?
 8.3 Are 3D Charts Bad?
 Why?
 8.4 Are Pie Charts Bad?
 Why?
-8.5 (PRO-TIP) Are More Accurate Visualizations Always Better?
-Why?
+8.5 (PRO-TIP) What Are Good Visualization Tools?
 ### Day 9: Present Your Results (Intro & Conclusion & Abstract)
 9.1 When Should You Start Writing?
 9.2 What are Similarities and differences of Intro, Conclusion and Abstract?